Biden makes 1st in-person appearance in more than 2 months

 Some Democratic strategists have openly worried that Biden is ceding too much ground to Trump by staying home.
 The president himself has knocked Biden for essentially campaigning from his basement.

-Biden’s advisers say they plan to return to normal campaign activities at some point, including travel to battleground states But they’re in no hurry, preferring to defer to the advice of health experts and authorities’ stay-at-home and social distancing recommendations.
+Biden’s advisers say they plan to return to normal campaign activities at some point, including travel to battleground states.
+But they’re in no hurry, preferring to defer to the advice of health experts and authorities’ stay-at-home and social distancing recommendations.

 At 77, Biden is among the nation’s senior population thought to be especially vulnerable to the effects of the coronavirus — though so is Trump, who turns 74 next month.